mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

      var buf = std.io.bufferedReader(in.reader());
 ```

-This is extremely fast because you avoid asking the OS for memory, but it also requires you to know how much memory you need up front.

-I can cheat my benchmarks by compiling a version of my Ethereum interpreter that's limited to 2 KB of memory.
-If hardcode a memory limit at compile time, my app can avoid ever requesting dynamic memory from the operating system at runtime.

 I call this a "cheat" as I'm optimizing for my specific benchmarks.
-There are certainly valid Ethereum programs that require &gt;2 KB of memory, but I'm just curious how fast I can go with this optimization.
+There are certainly valid Ethereum programs that require more than 2 KB of memory, but I'm just curious how fast I can go with this optimization.

-But just for fun, let's see what performance looks like if I know my max memory requirement at compile time:
+Let's see what performance looks like if I know my max memory requirement at compile time:

 ```bash
 $ ./zig-out/bin/eth-zvm < "${COUNT_TO_1000_INPUT_BYTECODE_FILE}"
 execution time:  34.4578µs
 ```

 Cool!
-With a fixed memory buffer, my Ethereum implementation runs my "count to 1,000" bytecode in 34 microseconds, nearly 3x faster than the official implementation.
+With a fixed memory buffer, my Ethereum implementation runs my "count to 1,000" bytecode in 34 microseconds, nearly 3x faster than the official Go implementation.

 <figure>
   <div class="chart-container">